aschlosberg/EIPs/EIPS/eip-TBD.md

 The difficulty with on-chain enforcement stems from the incomplete information available to enforcement contracts.
 Such contracts are unaware of both the nature of token transfers (e.g. sale, private, gift, etc.) and any corresponding flow of funds (e.g. sales price), which are commonly needed to compute the royalty to be paid to the creator.
-Until now, contracts have therefore relied on external parties to supply this information, which can either introduce centralisation, or be manipulated if the involved parties are dishonest.
+Contracts have therefore relied on external parties to supply this information, which can either introduce centralisation, or be manipulated if the involved parties are dishonest.
 This problem is aggravated in over-the-counter (OTC) deals because the flow of funds can be handled entirely via hidden channels.

 On-chain royalty enforcement can still be feasible in practice though by creating a sufficiently strong incentive or penalty to force participating parties to provide honest information.